llamdodev/backend-challenge/README.md

 ## Submit

-Please zip your repo once your work is complete and send it to developers@waldo.io.
+You should have received an upload link from us.
+Please zip your work once it's complete and upload it there.

-Do not make your repository public.

 # Guidelines